casthub/docs/en/automation-cards/triggers.md

 When a Trigger decides an Automation should run, for example if a new Twitch Subscriber event has come in, it should call the `trigger` function to inform the App that it should begin executing the Automation.

 Triggers can also pass an output object down to the Conditions and Actions that will be executed.
-This is the I/O Object, and has a specific [Schema](/automation-cards/io) that must be followed.
+This is the I/O Object, and has a specific <docs-link path="/automation-cards/io">Schema</docs-link> that must be followed.

 <code-group>
 <code-block label="TypeScript" active>